Double click to edit

 This site gets hammered with current shooting through San Juan Channel on the ebb, which helps explain the existence of the clean, robust, and colorful invertebrate marine life on this wall.
 I only dive this site on a flooding current and make certain I end my dive prior to slack before ebb.
 Conditions change very quickly once the ebb begins.
 I have witnessed substantial standing waves near this site during an ebbing current.

-Flooding current gently pushes southbound along the wall and feeds into a potentially strong westbound current rushing by the south tip of the island.
+Light to moderate flooding current gently pushes southbound along the wall and feeds into a potentially strong westbound current rushing by the south tip of the island.
 The current intensifies towards the south end of the wall past the field of strawberry anemones.
 Unless I am diving near slack or on a very light flood, I usually don’t stray too far south past the field of strawberry anemones.
+I target days where the maximum flood is 2.0 knots or less.

 Boat Launch: